Allergy Management: Grooming Your Hypoallergenic Cat

 • Opting for easy-to-clean surfaces and minimizing carpeting can reduce dander build-up.

 Changing and washing your bed linens regularly is also a must, especially if your furball enjoys a good nap on your bed.
-Hypoallergenic covers for pillows and mattresses are a game-changer, trapping allergens and which will allow you to breathe a little easier at night.
+Hypoallergenic covers for pillows and mattresses are a game-changer, trapping allergens and so that you can breathe a little easier at night.

 Here’s a cat fancier’s tip: have designated “cat-free” zones in your home.
 These allergy-safe havens can give you a place to retreat when you need a break from potential allergens.